CodeByFarman/User_Management_System/README.md

 📦 Postman Collection

-A Postman collection containing all API endpoints can be used for testing.
+Postman collection for all backend APIs is included in the repository:

-(Add your exported Postman collection link here)
+- `User_Management_API.postman_collection.json`

 🧪 Testing